dipaish/docker/ufw.md

    _**Listing Rules in Number Sequence:**_

-   To list rules in number sequence makes it easier to manage rules.
+    Listing rules in number sequence makes it easier to manage rules.

     sudo ufw status numbered